circuitsyn/HolidayArticleScraper/README.md

 ![Saved Articles Section](./public/assets/images/articleTracker.PNG)

 ## Saved Notes Section
-Here you can view your notes as well as add a new one.
-Currently working on the functionality to reload the modal without forcing a refresh of the page.
-So right now it is manual, but shortly will be smooth and easy going! :metal:
+Here you can view your notes as well as add a new one all in one simple page!

 ![Saved Notes Section](./public/assets/images/noteTracker.PNG)